wadpac/mechanicalshakerexperiments/README.md

 We applied the previously described auto-calibration method (1) to the no-movement periods during the box experiment to derive calibration correction coefficients (derive_calibration_coefficients.R).

-The structured data per experiment can be loaded using the script subset_data.R.
+The structured data per experiment can be loaded using the script subset_data.R (subsetted_raw_data.zip).
 Here we excluded data recorded outside the experiment and double observations during the experiment.
 Note that we removed data of devices for which IDLE sleep mode was enabled during ms_hrcr.
 This resulted in structured data for the different experiments.
 Each .Rdata file contains the selected data from all devices during that experiment:

 ●        $data is a list of data.frames, one for each accelerometer device, including columns: labels to indicate the shaker frequency condition (shaking_frequency), the time stamps (time), the data from the axis with the highest standard deviation corresponding with the direction of shaking  (SD)